BarryDigby/CRT_workshop/README.md

 The ``html`` file is located under ``docs/build/html``.

-2. To compile as a stable release, push to Github and view the docs on the webpage: `https://readthedocs.org/profiles/BarryDigby/ <https://readthedocs.org/profiles/BarryDigby/>`_.
+2. To compile as a stable release:

+Push to Github and view the docs on the webpage: `https://readthedocs.org/profiles/BarryDigby/ <https://readthedocs.org/profiles/BarryDigby/>`_.